 Dr. J. Bruce Smith received his MD degree from the Bowman Gray School of Medicine.
 He has held both clinical research fellowships and a postdoctoral fellowship, and has served in the US Navy Medical Corps.
 He is certified as an IRB professional and served on and eventually chaired IRBs at Jefferson.
 Since 2005, he has been Director of the Division of Human Subjects Protection at Thomas Jefferson University.

 Dr. James J. Diamond received his PhD in Psychology from Syracuse University.
-He holds a faculty appointment within Jefferson Medical College and is also Director of the Greenfield Research Center of the Department of Family and Community Medicine there.
+He holds a faculty appointment within Sidney Kimmel Medical College and is also Director of the Greenfield Research Center of the Department of Family and Community Medicine there.
 He has been a Fullbright Senior Lecturer in Sri Lanka and has published extensively on measuring the effectiveness of various healthcare delivery and educational programs.

-Dr. James Plumb, MD, MPH, received his medical degree from Jefferson Medical College of Thomas Jefferson University and his MPH from the Bloomberg School of Public Health at Johns Hopkins University.
+Dr. James Plumb, MD, MPH, received his medical degree from Sidney Kimmel Medical College of Thomas Jefferson University and his MPH from the Bloomberg School of Public Health at Johns Hopkins University.
 He holds a faculty position in the Department of Family and Community Medicine.
 He has conducted research and published extensively in several areas of public health concern, notably on means for delivering medical care and health promotion programs to vulnerable populations in community settings.

 Dr. Jerome G. Buescher received his PhD degree in Microbiology from Thomas Jefferson University.
 He has taught microbiology and immunology for many years to undergraduate students, graduate students, and medical students.
 He has a long-term interest in clinical microbiology and has held supervisory and management positions in two clinical microbiology laboratories.
 He has developed expertise in Team-Based Learning and incorporates this technique in some of his courses.

 Dr. John T. Flynn received his PhD in Physiology from Hahnemann Medical College and Hospital and took post-doctoral training in Cardiovascular Physiology at Thomas Jefferson University.
-He is a tenured professor of Physiology in Jefferson Medical College His research investigator and grant administrator background has given him a sensitivity to and expertise in ethical issues relating to research.
+He is a tenured professor of Physiology in Sidney Kimmel Medical College His research investigator and grant administrator background has given him a sensitivity to and expertise in ethical issues relating to research.

 Dr. Laura T. Pizzi, PharmD, MPH earned her Pharmacy degree from Rutgers University College of Pharmacy and her MPH degree from the New Jersey School of Public Health at UMDNJ.
 She held a fellowship in Pharmacoeconomics and Outcomes Research at the University of Pennsylvania.
 She is the Associate Director of Research in the Department of Health Policy.
 Her research interests include clinical information systems, quality considerations in healthcare purchasing decisions, and the impact of direct-to-consumer advertising.